Pranaviiiii/CS3IP---multimodal-fashion-trend-analysis/README.md

 ---

-# 📄 License
+## Licence

-This repository is released for academic and portfolio purposes.
+This repository is intended for academic and portfolio purposes.

-Datasets remain subject to their respective licences.
+The datasets used during development remain subject to their original licences.